kunzite-app/008/README.md

 # Setup

-Once downloaded, launch the installer.
-The simplest way to get started is to provide `sipUri`, `sipPassword` and `wsUri`.

-## WebRTC

 This project is a WebRTC softphone, and communication is achieved via SIP over a socket.
 Leading PBX systems like Asterisk or Freeswitch support socket connections.
-If your provider does not offer this feature, consider using a SIP proxy such as Kamailio, Opensip, or Routr.
+If your provider does not offer this feature, consider using a SIP proxy such as Kamailio, Opensip or Routr.

 ## Configuration